 MATH4A2 Techniques in Applied Mathematics 2

 This paper is an introduction to techniques for solving problems in applied mathematics.
 The focus of MATH4A2 will be on understanding the behavior of systems of equations.
 In many realistic applications, there are more than one dependent variables, and in this paper we will focus on techniques for studying systems of ordinary or partial differential equations.
 For systems of ordinary differential equations this will involve a study of dynamical systems and nonlinear dynamics, while we will also touch on chaos theory.
 Networks are becoming of increasing importance in applied mathematics, and we will outline some of the basic topics in network science, and then study dynamical systems which evolve over networks.
 We will also touch on the topic of stochastic differential equations.
-Returning to partial differential equations, we will discuss how to solve systems of partial differential equations.
-We will also describe how such systems may result in pattern formation, or even turbulence.
+Returning to partial differential equations (PDEs), we will discuss how to solve systems of PDEs.
+We will also describe how certain PDE systems may result in pattern formation, or even turbulence.

 MATH4A1, or permission of the lecturer.

-I. Systems of differential equations; discrete versus continuous time dynamical systems, steady states and linear stability analysis; dynamical systems arising in real-world applications; Saddle-node bifurcation
+I. Systems of ordinary differential equations; discrete versus continuous time dynamical systems, steady states and linear stability analysis; dynamical systems arising in real-world applications; Transcritical bifurcation; Saddle-node bifurcation; Pitchfork bifurcation

 II.
-Planar dynamics; phase plane analysis; Hopf bifurcation; limit cycles; autonomous versus non-autonomous dynamics
+Planar dynamics; phase plane analysis; periodic orbits; Hopf bifurcation; limit cycles

 IV.
-A brief introduction to network science; dynamics on networks; temporal networks
+A brief introduction to network science; dynamics on networks; coupled oscillators

 Dr R. A. Van Gorder